nicl7004/Linear-Algebra/Linear/Search-Engine/writeup.md

 |Query Number:|1|2|3|4|5|
 |----|----|----|----|----|----|
 |Results|Columns 1, 3, 4, 5|Column 1, 3, 4 and 5| Bread returned columns one, three, four, and five, Pastry returned none|Returned None| Returned None|

+## Analysis
+After seeing the results of our test cases, I recommend using a cosine cutoff of 0.5, and a rank size of 3 for this particular data set.

+Our cosine cutoff is a measure of confidence for the strength of correlation between two documents.
+In a realistic situation our cutoff would likely be around 0.9, but for our limited data and queries I recommend our cutoff to be 0.5.
+This cosine cutoff still yields some level of similarity and factors discrepancies out, but allows more results to be associated with our queries.

+With using a cosine cutoff of three, I also recommend using a `rank size of three`.
+We can see in the above charts that there is one subtle difference between our rank four database and our rank three database.
+When viewing our rank two and rank one results we can see that there are some major differences between rank two and rank four.
+For this reason, rank reducing to three will provide our sample database with the best balance of efficiency and reliability/accuracy.
+Rank one results are very far off base, with nearly every entry in the database returning true or nothing returning true for our q1-q5 queries.